Features

 -

-Add the resolver for the ScalaLoci dependencies to your build.sbt
+Add the ScalaLoci dependencies that you need for your system to your build.sbt:

 -